veekaybee/veekaybee.github.io/content/blog/2022-11-10-learning-ml.md

 ---
 As a machine learning engineer, staying up-to-date with my field is an absolute nightmare.

-On the one hand, there is the explosive rise of [deep learning](https://vickiboykis.com/2017/12/11/data-ex-machina/), [transformers](https://e2eml.school/transformers.html), and t[text-to-image models](https://jalammar.github.io/illustrated-stable-diffusion/) that are pushing the rest of the field forward.
+On the one hand, there is the explosive rise of [deep learning](https://vickiboykis.com/2017/12/11/data-ex-machina/), [transformers](https://e2eml.school/transformers.html), and [text-to-image models](https://jalammar.github.io/illustrated-stable-diffusion/) that are pushing the rest of the field forward.
 As a result of these new ways of working with data for machine learning, new ways of thinking about and storing data for these models, such as [vector databases](https://dmitry-kan.medium.com/landscape-of-vector-databases-d241b279f486), have also grown over the past five yeas.

 On the infrastructure side, the proliferation of machine learning across and within companies has led to [the rise of MLOps,](https://www.mihaileric.com/posts/mlops-is-a-mess/) an ML-adjacent discipline that tries to wrangle data-centric workflows into streamlined production scopes of work.
 Then, there is [modern data stack](https://www.moderndatastack.xyz/), [data mesh](https://aws.amazon.com/blogs/architecture/lets-architect-modern-data-architectures/), and now, [data contracts.](https://mlops.community/an-engineers-guide-to-data-contracts-pt-1/)